datadryad/dryad-app/documentation/shibboleth/README.md

 --------------------------

-- Dryad login screen sends users to the InCommon discovery service to locate info about the shibboleth IDP with the entityID that the user selected from the dropdown.
+- Dryad login screen sends users to the InCommon discovery service to locate info about the shibboleth IdP with the entityID that the user selected from the dropdown.
-- InCommon (or the IDP???) directs users to our SP to initialize the transaction, with a URL like https://datadryad.org/Shibboleth.sso/Login, including the IDP entityID
+- InCommon (or the IdP?) directs users to our SP to initialize the transaction, with a URL like https://datadryad.org/Shibboleth.sso/Login, including the IdP entityID
   - Apache uses detects that Shibboleth.sso is protected by mod_shib, so it hands control to the shibd process
 - shibd sends to https://wayf.incommonfederation.org/DS/WAYF
-   - IDP makes a SAML assertion and sends it back to shibd
+   - IdP makes a SAML assertion and sends it back to shibd
    - Apache sees it's approved and forwards to puma
 - Once login is complete, control goes back to https://datadryad.org/stash/auth/shibboleth/callback, which is handled by Rails
   - In Rails `SessionsController.callback` handles the call,
-    - verifyies the validity of the package sent from the IDP
+    - verifyies the validity of the package sent from the IdP
     - redirects as appropriate